I remember reading 12:40 on the clock. It was a high afternoon. I felt invigorated after a power nap. It was an hour after the church service ended.

 There were always smiles and obligatory greetings exchanged for the following Sundays.
 Until one Sunday, that is… the day I was destined to finally meet the son whom the Apele’s were so proud of.

 “We present to you our son, Ben Apele,” Mr. Apele said, rather too formal in manner.
 What’s with the formality?

 There was an attraction there – no doubt – but I didn’t know anything about the guy beyond his name and parentage.
 I wondered what went on in his parents’ heads, too.
 Why did they even want to shake my hand every after service?
 Why did they let me know of their son’s whereabouts and his reasons for not attending church sometimes?
-And why did they even let Ben and I stare at each other for long periods of time?
+And why did they even let Ben and I connect eye to eye for certain stretches of time?
 Why did they encourage such?
 Did they like me for their son?
 Did they… seriously?
 In the 21st century?

 Things remained like that for a long time.
 It simply remained like that for too long a time… Nothing happened; nothing ensued.